 Outcome: DUI dismissed

-Case #13 – Client Arrested for DUI after Previous Offenses in Cobb County State Court
+Case #13 – Client Arrested for DUI After Previous Offenses in Cobb County State Court

 Description: Our client had been arrested for two DUI offenses in the past, with one of them being reduced to reckless driving and the other DUI case resulting in his acquittal at trial.
 In this particular case, our client was parked in a driveway and asleep behind the wheel when two officers were called to a nearby location where a woman was locked out of her house.

-The police asked our client to step out of the vehicle to perform field sobriety tests before he was arrested (and allegedly resisted arrest).
+The police asked our client to step out of the vehicle to perform field sobriety tests before he was arrested (and he allegedly resisted arrest).
 At the police station, our client refused the breathalyzer.
 Fortunately, there was videotape evidence of the entire roadside investigation.
 The police video showed that our client performed well on the field sobriety tests and acted normally.
 The prosecution attempted to use other law enforcement officers from our client’s prior DUI cases as witnesses, but, they were not available to testify.
 Therefore, the jury never heard about the fact that he was a repeat DUI offender.

 Outcome: Not Guilty of DUI

-Case #14 – Out-of-State Client Charged with DUI in Roswell Municipal Court
+Case #14 – Out of State Client Charged With DUI in Roswell Municipal Court

 Description: We were asked to represent a client who was visiting Atlanta from another state.
 After an officer caught our client urinating next to his rental car in a parking lot, he advised our client to not drive the vehicle again, due to suspected intoxication.
-However, once the officer left the scene, five minutes later, our client drove off and passed by the officer, who allegedly saw our client run a stop sign and change lanes without using a signal.
+However, once the officer left the scene, five minutes later our client drove off and passed by the officer, who allegedly saw our client run a stop sign and change lanes without using a signal.
 When the officer used blue lights to pull over our client, the officer stated that the client was unsteady, had bloodshot eyes, and smelled of alcohol.
 After arrest, the client agreed to be tested at the police station, and blew a 0.152% and 0.155%, on the breathalyzer.

-We were initially worried about this case, before we found that our client had blown into the breath test (Intoxilyzer) several times before the breathalyzer machine printed out the results.
+We were initially worried about this case until we found out that our client had blown into the breath test (Intoxilyzer) several times before the breathalyzer machine printed out the results.
 We were not given any of the earlier breath machine results, which is mandatory under the GBI Intoxilyzer training manual and Georgia DUI laws.
 We explained the problem to the prosecutor, who agreed to reduce the DUI to a reckless driving offense.
 In addition, he allowed our client to mail in the plea without having to return back to Georgia.

 Outcome: DUI reduced to reckless driving

-Case #15 – Charge Reduced after Fourth Amendment Violation in Doraville Municipal Court
+Case #15 – Charge Reduced After Fourth Amendment Violation in Doraville Municipal Court

 Description: Our client, a young woman, was confronted by a third party in a parking lot for allegedly driving erratically.
 This person forcibly took the keys from our client before calling the police.
 When the police arrived, they searched our client’s car and found her prescription medication—violating our client’s Fourth Amendment protection against illegal search and seizure.
-After administering the field sobriety tests, the police arrested our client for DUI-DRUGS.
+After administering the field sobriety tests, the police arrested our client for DUI-Drugs.

 Outcome: DUI reduced to reckless driving

-Case #16 – DUI and Child Endangerment in Municipal Court of Atlanta
+Case #16 – DUI and Child Endangerment in Municipal Court Of Atlanta

 Description: While on her way to bail her child’s grandfather out of jail, our client—a single mother—was arrested for drunk driving with her child (who was under 14 years of age) in the vehicle.
 Because this was her second DUI offense, we knew we had to do everything we could to help the client avoid another conviction.
 Having the child in the vehicle would mean AN ADDITIONAL DUI, so she faced TWO DUI charges in this case.
 We were able to convince the prosecution that there were some weaknesses in the case in order to get our client’s charges reduced to reckless driving—allowing her to avoid jail time and a driver’s license suspension.